eimearbutler7/Computational-Thinking-Project-2019/README.md

 The following 5 algorithms will be discussed:

-1. A simple comparison-based sort (Bubble Sort, Selection Sort or Insertion Sort)
+1. A simple comparison-based sort: (Bubble Sort, Selection Sort or Insertion Sort)
-2. An efficient comparison-based sort (Merge Sort, Quicksort or Heap Sort)
+2. An efficient comparison-based sort:  (Merge Sort, Quicksort or Heap Sort)
-3. A non-comparison sort (Counting Sort, Bucket Sort or Radix Sort)
+3. A non-comparison sort: (Counting Sort, Bucket Sort or Radix Sort)
-4. Any other sorting algorithm of your choice
+4. AN Other
-5. Any other sorting algorithm of your choice
+5. AN Other

-In orderto visualise
+In order to visualise the types of

 Comparison
 Non-comparison